This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 How to know which of Eyeko products are vegan?

-You can find out which of their products are vegan as they’re all marked accordingly on their website under each product description.
+All of Eyeko’s vegan products are clearly marked on their website.
 See below for an example.

 The following is a screenshot of what’s currently stated on Eyeko’s official website about its vegan products: